A weekly dose of dauntlessly dealt reality from the What It Is Wednesday Blog Carnival…

 Fifteen years of hoof beats.

 In October, in a riot of last-ditch angst, I saw a new neurologist.
-I spent one hour with him, and in that time he not only nailed the diagnosis that encompasses the vast majority of every symptom I’ve had in the last fifteen+ years, he quieted a long restlessness I’d accepted as normal.
+I spent one hour with him, and in that time he not only nailed the diagnosis that encompasses the vast majority of every symptom I’ve had in the last fifteen+ years and really, since my youth, he also quieted a long restlessness I’d accepted as normal.